 Klaas Guldie

-Klaas was one of the three founding fathers of GreenTrust.
-To our great sorrow, Klaas passed away unexpectedly on June 7, 2024.
-On his way home from France, where he had climbed the Mont Ventoux by bicycle, he passed away in his sleep.
+Klaas is one of the three founding fathers of GreenTrust.
+To our great sadness, Klaas passed away completely unexpectedly on June 7, 2024.
+On his way home from France, where he had climbed Mont Ventoux on his bicycle, he passed away in his sleep.

 His legacy

-Klaas was not only one of the founders of GreenTrust, but also a board member and part of the Management Team.
-Additionally, he served as the director of GreenTrust Projects B.V. and was the project director for Kroningswind and Oostflakkee.
-These responsibilities have now been transferred to others, but his legacy lives on in the work he established.
+Klaas was not only one of the founders of GreenTrust, but also a board member and member of the Management Team.
+He also held the role of director at GreenTrust Projects B.V. and was project director of Coronation Wind and Oostflakkee.
+These responsibilities have now been transferred to others, but his legacy lives on in the work he has established.

-Together with Tijmen and Jeroen, Klaas had been working on the succession of the management for some time.
-It is incredibly sad that Klaas could not take on his new role in GreenTrust, but it also brings peace to know that we shaped the succession with his support.
-The management baton has been passed on with great confidence.
+Together with Tijmen and Jeroen, Klaas had been working on the succession of the management for quite some time.
+It is enormously sad that Klaas could not take up his new role in GreenTrust, but it also gives peace of mind to know that we have shaped the succession with his support.
+It is with great confidence that the board baton has been passed on.

 Our Klaas

 Klaas knew everyone, and everyone knew Klaas.
-It’s incomprehensible what a void he leaves behind, first and foremost for his family, but also for his friends, Film House club members, Oosterbeek residents, colleagues, and business associates.
-He was the heart of the GreenTrust family and was always there for everyone.
-Klaas was a builder, a friend, a skipper, a ‘herenboer’ and a team player.
+It is unfathomable what a void he leaves behind, first and foremost for his family and relatives, but also for his friends, Film House Club members, Oosterbekers, colleagues and business associates.
+He was the center of the GreenTrust family and was there for everyone.
+Klaas was a builder, a friend, a boater, a gentleman farmer and a team player.

 In his own words:

 I am a builder who loves puzzles.
-As a child, I built my first windmill with a saw, planks, and a bicycle dynamo.
-I still find it magical that wind can make a light bulb glow.
-How do you put different components together so that they fit?
-Building sustainable energy parks is, of course, the next level.
-That requires a team.
-I find it very special to work together with a team to find the puzzle pieces that lead to a successful wind farm.
-In my free time, I enjoy my sailboat, where the love for wind and building come together.
-With the helm in my hand, I am even more aware of the power of the wind.
+With a saw, boards and a bicycle dynamo, I built my first windmill as a child.
+The fact that wind can make a light come on is still magical to me.
+How do you put different components together so it fits?
+Building renewable energy parks is, of course, the next level.
+It takes a team to do that.
+I find it very special to work with a team to put the puzzle pieces together that lead to a successful wind farm.
+In my spare time, I enjoy my sailboat, where the love of wind and building come together.
+With the rudder in my hand, I am even more aware of the power of the wind.
 As a handyman, I can indulge myself, because maintaining a boat requires a lot of attention.
-The compass in the photo is from 1965, just like my sailboat.
+The compass in the photo is from 1965, as is my sailboat.